 Building a Diverse Tech Workforce Starts at Templeton

-Templeton have 25 years’ experience recruiting highly skilled and diverse tech contractors across the world – find out more about our award-winning tech recruitment services.
+Templeton have over 26 years’ experience recruiting highly skilled and diverse tech contractors across the world – find out more about our award-winning tech recruitment services.

 Find out how to attract more diverse candidates – Check out our Recruitment Diversity Report: Hiring Diverse Talent in 2022